 Chapter-2: Biological Classification

-Five kingdom classification; Salient features and classification of Monera, Protista, and Fungi into major groups; Lichens, Viruses, and Viroids.
+Five kingdom classifications; Salient features and classification of Monera, Protista, and Fungi into major groups; Lichens, Viruses, and Viroids.

 Chapter-3: Plant Kingdom